BRdhanani/gutenberg-recent-posts/README.md

   1. Go to your plugin directory.

-  2. search for recent posts block.
+  2. Search for recent posts block.

   3. Navigate to the Plugins screen in your WordPress dashboard.